 But that doesn’t mean the court awards everyone half of everything.

-When it comes to splitting assets in divorce, California courts aim for a fair and equitable division.
-The general idea is for exes to come out on relatively even footing and for each to enjoy a standard of living similar to that which they experienced during the marriage.
+When dividing assets in divorce, California courts aim for a fair and equitable division.
+The general idea is for exes to come out on relatively even terms and for each to enjoy a standard of living similar to that during the marriage.

 An Example of Excluded Property: